elienFR/OC_P6_paymybuddy/README.md

    5. locate both data.sql and schema.sql.
 They are normally inside resources file of this project.
    6. Go back to your prompt and type in + Enter :
       1. mysql -u username -p database_name < {full path to schema.sql}
+   7. You are now good to go, and have correctly initialised your database

+### Test database : paymybuddytest
+1. Open a command prompt :
+   1. type in and press ENTER: mysql -u 'yourusername' -p
+   2. write down your password when asked and press ENTER
+   3. type in and press ENTER : CREATE DATABASE paymybuddy;
+   4. type in and press ENTER : exit
+   5. locate both data.sql and schema.sql.
+They are normally inside resources file of this project.
+   6. Go back to your prompt and type in + Enter :
-      2. mysql -u username -p database_name < {full path to data.sql}
+      1. mysql -u username -p database_name < {full path to schema.sql}
-   7. Your now good to go and have correctly initialised your database
+   7. You are now good to go, and have correctly initialised your database

-### Application.properties documentation
+## Application.properties documentation

 This file is located in src/main/resources.<br>
 It is used to give properties to the spring boot application.